aetperf/aetperf.github.io/_posts/2022-07-06-Trying-DuckDB-with-Discogs-data.md

 </p>

-Kind of sad to see Hip Hop, Jazz and Reggae so low.
+Kind of sad to see Jazz and Reggae so low.

 ### Close the DuckDB connection